herzbube/fuego-on-ios/README.md

 You should use `master` if you are a Git user who wants to work with the unmodified Fuego source code, but cannot be bothered to fiddle with Subversion or `svn2git`.
 The `master` branch simply takes care of "wrapping" the upstream Subversion repository in a Git repository.
 Currently the disadvantage is that the `master` branch may not be up-to-date because it is manually synchronized.

 You should use `fuego-on-ios` if you want a ready-to-build Fuego + Boost environment.
-The build products are two framework bundles (Fuego + Boost) that you can simply add to your iOS application project.
+The build products are a regular framework bundle (Boost) and an XCFramework bundle (Fuego) that you can simply add to your iOS application project.

 You probably will not be interested in `fuego-for-littlego` at all, unless you want to study how the [Little Go](https://github.com/herzbube/littlego) app integrates Fuego.